zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  It specifies that it extracted the war directory successfully to the *_destination path_*.
+  It specifies that it extracted the WAR directory successfully to the *_destination path_*.

   **Action:**